Meningitis is an inflammation of the fluid and membranes (meninges) surrounding your brain and spinal cord.

 You or your child may undergo the following diagnostic tests:

 Blood cultures.
-Blood samples are placed in a special dish to see if it grows microorganisms, particularly bacteria.
-A sample may also be placed on a slide and stained (Gram's stain), then studied under a microscope for bacteria.
+A blood sample is placed in a special dish to see if it grows microorganisms, particularly bacteria.
+A sample may also be placed on a slide and stained (Gram's stain), then studied under a microscope to see whether bacteria are present.

 Imaging.
 Computerized tomography (CT) or magnetic resonance imaging (MRI) scans of the head may show swelling or inflammation.
-X-rays or CT scans of the chest or sinuses also may show infection in other areas that may be associated with meningitis.
+X-rays or CT scans of the chest or sinuses also may show infection that may be associated with meningitis.

 Spinal tap (lumbar puncture).
 For a definitive diagnosis of meningitis, you'll need a spinal tap to collect cerebrospinal fluid (CSF).
 In people with meningitis, the CSF often shows a low sugar (glucose) level along with an increased white blood cell count and increased protein.